 Another thing that has fallen of our radar is concision and elegance in prose.
 When I read this Benedict piece, I feel like blogging is in our disciplinary DNA.
 Benedict’s prose is clean, forthright, argument driven, and easy to understand — just like a blogger’s is (or should be).
 True, this was a speech written to be read, but anyone familiar with her work knows Benedict wrote like this for all occasions.
 And she is not the only one–Mead and Linton also produced prose like this.
 Wouldn’t it be great if we could get back to this sort of style?
 (Commentary on Ruth Benedict – Anthropology and the Humanities)

-Patterns of Culture also features an extremely accessible price–new paperbacks are available for $6 on Amazon, with used copies available for around $2.
+Patterns of Culture also features an extremely accessible price vintage copies are available for around $3.
 It is already on the shelves of many local and public libraries.
 Many of Ruth Benedict’s writings are freely available Open Access–see the recently discussed Anthropology and the Humanities.
 Compare that with Diamond’s pricey e-Book!

 Moreover, Wikipedia notes that Patterns of Culture has been translated into at least fourteen languages, although fewer than the 25 languages claimed by Guns, Germs and Steel.
 Indeed, Jared Diamond has been praised for his writing, for making science popular and palatable.
 Others have been less convinced.
 As David Brooks reviews: